Winter 2014 Garden Talk Descriptions for Hidden Springs Flower Farm presented by Harvey Buchite.

 Speaker Fees - For presentations within driving distance of 10 – 250 miles: $150 for garden clubs - $300 for larger venues plus mileage calculated at current Federal rate.
 For speaking engagements further than 250 miles, out of state and multiple day venues speaker fee is $300 plus travel expenses including; lodging, mileage at above rate if driving or actual airfare, airport parking, meals and transportation to and from destination airport.
 Lodging at a sponsoring club members’ home is acceptable to help defray your costs.
 Equipment Needs: For local venues we provide a digital projector, laptop computer and extension cord.
 We ask that the sponsoring group provide a screen unless prior arrangements are made.
 For out of state programs please provide a digital projector, a computer capable of operating a PowerPoint Presentation, screen and a PA system for larger groups.

 Peony Breeding, Seed Germination and Accelerated Seedling Growth.
-Under revision to include more up to the minute details on peony breeding.
+This presentation is now updated for 2014 presentations.
 This program is a full 60 minutes.
 The program is illustrated with slides that make what could be a technical program easy to understand.
 Presented with real life examples you’ll be on your way to creating new peonies in no time.
 We’ll share insider tips on parent selection and a proven method for getting faster bloom results from your new seedlings.
 This program is geared for moderately advanced gardeners interested in breeding peonies.
-Resources available on the web are given for further study on proven parents.
-Special discounts are offered to registered participants for breeding plants ordered the day of the presentation, which will be handed out at the presentation.
-Some of the plants offered that day may not be on our web site listing because of their limited availability.
+Resource books are available at a discount for participants with additional references handed out as part of the workshop.
+Please send an e-mail to let us know if you would like a registration brochure sent to you.
+Registration will be limited to give the best possible learning experience to the participants.